Copper-tailed hummingbird: Description

 The copper-tailed hummingbird is 8 to 10.5 cm long and weighs 3.1 to 5 g.
 Both sexes of all subspecies have a straight, medium length, blackish bill with a pink to reddish base to the mandible.
-Males of the nominate subspecies S. v. cupreicauda have crown, nape, and upper back of golden-green to bronze-green that goes through coppery green to the dark cinnamon rump and uppertail coverts.
+Males of the nominate subspecies S. c. cupreicauda have crown, nape, and upper back of golden-green to bronze-green that goes through coppery green to the dark cinnamon rump and uppertail coverts.
 The inner four pairs of tail feathers are dark cinnamon with dark iridescent bronze-purple tips and the outermost pair cinnamon with reddish bronze to rufous tips. their forehead, face, chin, throat, and breast are emerald green, their lower belly and vent grayish brown, and their undertail coverts pale cinnamon.
 Nominate females are like the male with the addition of white bases to the chin feathers and bronze rather than rufous tips to the outermost tail feathers.

-Subspecies S. v. duidaes lower back and rump are more coppery than the nominate's and its tail is rich bronze, with no rufous or cinnamon.
-Subspecies S. v. laireti is similar to the nominate but is slightly darker green.
+Subspecies S. c. duidaes lower back and rump are more coppery than the nominate's and its tail is rich bronze, with no rufous or cinnamon.
+Subspecies S. c. laireti is similar to the nominate but is slightly darker green.
 Its uppertail coverts and tail are golden-bronze to copper.
-Subspecies S. v. pacaraimae is also darker than the nominate and its back has a stronger copper wash.
+Subspecies S. c. pacaraimae is also darker than the nominate and its back has a stronger copper wash.
 Its rump and uppertail coverts have a purple sheen, and like laireti no rufous or cinnamon on the tail.

 Distribution and habitat

-The subspecies of green-bellied hummingbird are found thus:
+The subspecies of copper-tailed hummingbird are found thus: